fact-benchmark/factbenchmark/documentation.md

 As a design goal, where-ever possible the data available via the API is designed to be immutable, non-revokable, timestamped, independently verifiable (signed) and trustless.
 This design constraint supports our future design goals as well as our data transparency objectives.

-There are four aspects to the API.
+There are three aspects to the API.

 ### A simple REST API for read and create operations